 My co-presenters weren’t wrong.
 They provided accurate information and made valid points, but they missed a key detail.

 Remote access involves two endpoints.
 For a manufacturing facility, one of those endpoints may be a piece of manufacturing equipment.
 The process controls for said equipment may not include personally identifiable information.
 However, when you allow remote access to that equipment, you are inviting an individual – along with their personal data – into the process.

 The industry isn't really important.
 When you access a piece of equipment, or a server, desktop, tablet, or mobile phone, you need to consider more than what is on the remote device.
 You must also protect the personal data of the "guest" on that device.
 Network administrators, help desk technicians, vendor representatives, and service professionals - their personal data must be protected.

 The IP address, hostname and usernames of your vendors, suppliers and employees qualify as personally identifiable information.
 Transmitting information between devices and then logging the remote access activity qualifies as processing.
 The amount of personal data may be small, and the number of individuals may be limited, but the requirement of complying with GDPR remains the same.

 The GDPR doesn’t provide a sliding scale for protecting privacy.
 There is no Article or Recital that says “if you process the data of fewer than 100 people this regulation does not apply to you.”
 If you are regularly using remote access technology you are processing personal data.
 You’ve got less than a year to comply with these new regulations.
 You better get started.

-And as always, for a comprehensive guide on aligning your remote access solution with the General Data Protection Regulation, check out our white paper “Making Remote Support GDPR Compliant: A Complete Guide.”
+And as always, for a comprehensive guide on aligning your remote access solution with the General Data Protection Regulation, check out our free eBook “The Essential Guide to GDPR Compliant Remote Access.”